6 STEPS TO PREPARING A SUSTAINABILITY REPORT

 - Use blogs and social media to promote your sustainability report.

 - Use videos and short documentaries to communicate your key messages in a quick and engaging way.

 - Use interactive and innovative design techniques to keep readers engaged with the complex content of the report.

-Companies who have the most impact are extending the life of their sustainability story.
-They keep people coming back for more through the use of social media updates, blog posts and web campaigns that engage and update stakeholders on year-round initiatives.
+Companies who have the most impact have extended the life of their sustainability story.
+They keep people coming back for more through the use of social media updates, blog posts, and web campaigns that engage and update stakeholders on year-round initiatives.